Land girls in Britain in WW2: the Women's Land Army

 The girls' only entertainment, apart from the radio, was to walk back up the hill again to the pub.
 They only did this once or twice a week because they were not overpaid for the work they did.
 In the pub they joined in the darts matches and the singing.
 There was always singing.

 Very occasionally the WLA welfare branch would arrive at the billet to show films or to put on some live entertainment.
 Two or three times my friend and I were invited to see the films, usually Tarzan or Errol Flynn as Captain Blood.

-There may have been the odd liaison or some shorter term arrangement with the local men but I was not aware of anyone being 'sent away'!
+There may have been the odd liaison or some short term arrangement with the local men but I was not aware of anyone being 'sent away' pregnant!

 Mrs Pendlebury, the farmer's wife, herself not much older than 30, acted as 'housemother' and confident when needed.

 Some 6000 women worked as lumber jacks, chopping down trees and running sawmills.
-They were known as Lumber Jills.
+Their significant contribution is largely overlooked.

 Targets and achievements of the Women's Land Army

 Within five years domestic food production had almost doubled.
 By the end of the war in 1945 there had been a 90% increase in the domestic production of wheat, and much of the 'new' agricultural land turned over to food production had not had crops growing on it since Roman times.